Reed-Compbio-Classes/bio331-syllabus/doc/assessment.md

 - **Programming Assignments (30%)**: graded Python programming assignments which build upon content learned in labs and lectures.
 These can be done in collaboration with others as outlined in the [collaboration policy](policies.md).
 - **Written Assignments (30%)**: a combination of multi-part questions (which are graded) and paper summaries (which are marked as complete/incomplete).
 These should be completed individually, and you can use and cite any resources (notes, internet, course materials, etc.).
 - **Research Project (30%)**: Individually or in groups, you will design and execute your own small research project - there are mutliple milestones throughout the semester that will demonstrate all [learning objectives](goals.md).
 You will have in-class lab time to work on this project.
 - **Labs (10%)**: each lab will have a minimum requirement for completion, which is designed to be accomplished within the lab period.
-These are evaluated as complete/incomplete.
+These are evaluated as submitted/missing.
+Labs must be submitted by Friday of that week - a solution will be posted by Friday evening.

 **The Honor Principle is in effect at all times.** Written assignments are completed individually; for all other assignments you can work with each other.
 Refer to the [policies page](policies.md)for more information.